scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

-**Hop Field (HF)**: Hop Field (HF): As they traverse the network, Path Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
-In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.
+**Hop Field (HF)**: As they traverse the network, Path Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
+In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing Interface IDs of the ASes on the forwarding path.

-**Info Field (INF)**: Info Field (INF): Each Path Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
+**Info Field (INF)**: Each Path Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

-**Isolation Domain (ISD)**: Isolation Domain (ISD): In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
+**Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

-**MAC**: Message Authentication Code.
+**Message Authentication Code (MAC)**.
 In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

 **Path Segment**: Path segments are derived from Path Segment Construction Beacons (PCBs).
-A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e., a path between core ASes).
+A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e. a path between core ASes).
 Up to three path segments can be used to create a forwarding path.

 **Path Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and among different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 These PCBs traverse each AS accumulating information, including Hop Fields (HFs) which can subsequently be used for traffic forwarding.

-**SCMP**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
+**SCION Control Message Protocol (SCMP)**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
 This is described in [](#scmp).

 **Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an isolation domain (ISD).
 TRCs also contain ISD-specific policies.